 How much time goes into running the group?

 I haven´t had a day off from the group since April 2017.
-The only time I am not online is when I´m sleeping (if I sleep as I’m an insomniac) or up in the air with no service.
+The only time I am not online is when I´m sleeping (if I sleep as I’m an insomniac) or up in the air on a plane with no service.
+I´m always online approving members, posts, sorting out any issues.
+Most posts are approved within minutes.

 Meeting Nicola Kilner

 I had the wonderful opportunity of meeting Nicola Kilner (CEO of Deciem) back in September 2017.
-We talked about the group and plans for the future.
 She loved the group, the Deciem Addicts, the way everyone supports one another and all the different ways the Deciem Addicts used their products.
+I often keep in touch with Deciem when I´m in London.

 The Brandon Truaxe Event